DigitalArtifex/Flo/README.md

     broken.
 - Confirmed not to work with Gnome4x.
 There seems to be an issue with the windowcapture methods that are needed for the current implementation of the Bed Mesh Viewer
 - Only tested with KDE wayland on an Ubuntu core (Kubuntu 24.04) and raspberrypios-minimal with KDE installed and configured
+- Only controls local instances of Klipper.
+Remote control is in the works
+- Code base is a mess

 # Depends